-Ann McCarthy, Knowledge Mobilization Officer, will work with a variety of stakeholder groups in the area of community development, and will divide her time between TRU and UWTNC, working to establish relationships that produce community-driven research and contribute to evidence-based decision-making.
+Ann McCarthy, Knowledge Mobilization Officer, will work with a variety of stakeholder groups in the area of community development, and will divide her time between TRU and UWBC, working to establish relationships that produce community-driven research and contribute to evidence-based decision-making.

 The long term vision of this partnership is to increase and share community-based research.